Department of Economics

 Letters of recommendation from those who are familiar with your academic performance are preferable, although letters from other referees can be accepted.
 The purpose of the letters of recommendation, as is the case with all required application materials, is to make the best case you possibly can for your admission to graduate studies in the relevant program.
 Academic referees obviously will help that cause more than other types because they will address your scholastic abilities.

-The statement of purpose, required of all applicants to the graduate program, serves the same purpose of the writing sample.
+The Personal Statement, required of all applicants to the graduate program, serves the same purpose of the writing sample.
 It should demonstrate your ability to create and communicate in a concise format.

 Transfers & Waivers